EL Definition Brackets

 # To hold some contents for conversation, classification, explanation and

-etc. between dl and dr, distinguishing the types of contents by putting specific
+etc. between dl and dr, distinguishing the types of contents by putting a specific

 the contents.